bitcoin-sv/arc/README.md

 ## K8s-Watcher

 The K8s-Watcher is a service which is needed for a special use case.
-If ARC runs on a Kubernetes cluster and is configured to run with AWS DynamoDB as a `metamorph` centralised storage, then the K8s-Watcher can be run as a safety measure.
+If ARC runs on a Kubernetes cluster, then the K8s-Watcher can be run as a safety measure.
 Due to the centralisation of `metamorph` storage, each `metamorph` pod has to ensure the exclusive processing of records by locking the records.
 If `metamorph` shuts down gracefully it will unlock all the records it holds in memory.
 The graceful shutdown is not guaranteed though.
 For this eventuality the K8s-Watcher can be run in a separate pod.
 K8s-Watcher detects when `metamorph` pods are terminated and will additionally call on the `metamorph` service to unlock the records of that terminated `metamorph` pod.
 This ensures that no records will stay in a locked state.

 The K8s-Watcher can be started as follows